masturpavel/hello-world/README.md

-# hello-world by masturpavel, big brain, big muscles.
+# hello-world by kholopov pavel